Tapping for back pain refers to the use of EFT or Emotional Freedom Techniques as a form of pain management.

 Thanks to Nick Ortner for taking the time to answer these questions for us.

-For more information on tapping, please read our page detailing EFT for Back Pain.
+For more information on tapping and Emotional Freedom Techniques, please read our page detailing EFT for Back Pain.